Skip to main content

 Returned value

-It returns the value of a field as a String, including separators.
-The value is unescaped.
-It returns an empty String: if the field doesn't contain a double quoted string, if unescaping fails or if the field doesn't exist.
+• Returns the unescaped value of a field as a string, including separators.
+An empty string is returned if the field doesn't contain a double quoted string, if unescaping fails or if the field doesn't exist.
+String.

 Implementation details